2020/21 | Conestoga College

 TRANSITION TO THE CONESTOGA COLLEGE EXPERIENCE

-- Attend transition events such as: LGBTQ2+ Welcome Night, Mature Student Welcome Night, and the Degree Mixer.
+- Attend virtual transition events such as: LGBTQ2+ Welcome Night, Mature Student Welcome Night, and the Degree Mixer.

 CONNECT WITH YOUR COMMUNITY